ghost368/ghost368.github.io/vscode.md

 * Run Open Keyboard Shortcuts (JSON) - to open json file (not menu)

-* Set up commands to run code
+* Set up commands to run code (add to keybindings.json)

   - run current line or selection in terminal (ipython) - may be useful occasionally